astridsvedova/ml-playground/README.md

 This repository is a record of the process, not just the final results.

 I'll keep adding notes, experiments, mistakes, explanations and projects as I move forward.

-Maybe one day I'll look back at the first commits and see how much I've changed.

 ---